What are the minimum scores for TOEFL, IELTS and other English language tests?

 Is there funding for my MA?

-The Institute does not offer full-funding to MA students at this time.
-All successful applicants are considered for small scholarships.
-A separate scholarship application is not required.
-Student Assistantships may be available, and students admitted to the program will be notified about these opportunities.
+The Institute does not offer funding to MA students at this time.
+Canadian citizens and permanent residents who meet the GPA requirement are encouraged to apply directly for the Canada Graduate Scholarship-Master’s Program.
+Both international and domestic students may apply for UBC Affiliated Awards.
+Aboriginal students are encouraged to apply for UBC’s Aboriginal Graduate Fellowship.
+Student Assistantships may be available, and students admitted to the program will be notified about these opportunities as they arise.
 Most international students are eligible for the International Partial Tuition Scholarship.
-Information about additional funding opportunities can be found on our Graduate Funding page.
+You will find information about some external funding opportunities on our Graduate Funding page.

 Is there funding for my PhD?

-The Institute is usually able to award full-funding to one PhD student per year through UBC’s Four Year Doctoral Fellowship (4YF) which provides $18,200 per year plus tuition for the first four years of PhD studies.
+Canadian citizens and permanent residents who meet the GPA requirement are encouraged to apply directly for the SSHRC Doctoral Fellowship and Joseph-Armand Bombardier CGS Scholarship.
+Other sources of support for incoming international students have been UBC’s International Doctoral Fellowship and Graduate Global Leadership Fellowship.
+Aboriginal students are encouraged to apply for UBC’s Aboriginal Graduate Fellowship.
+Both international and domestic students may apply for UBC Affiliated Awards.
+The Institute is usually able to award full-funding to one PhD student per year through UBC’s Four Year Doctoral Fellowship (4YF).
 All successful applicants to the PhD program are considered for the 4YF, a separate scholarship application is not required.
-Additional scholarship funding and research assistantships, when available, are also assigned during the admission process, and successful applicants are invited to apply for Teaching Assistantship openings (about 15 per year).
-Both Canadian and International students are eligible for the 4YF and assistantships.
-Most international students are eligible for the International Partial Tuition Scholarship.
-Information about additional funding opportunities can be found on our Graduate Funding page.
+Additional scholarship funding and research assistantships, when available, are also assigned during the admission process.
+Successful applicants will be notified of opportunities as they arise to apply for Teaching Assistantships (about 15 per year).
+Both Canadian and International students are eligible for the 4YF and student assistantships.
+Most international students are also eligible for the International Partial Tuition Scholarship.
+You will find information about some external funding opportunities on our Graduate Funding page.

 My degree won’t be complete by the application deadline.
 Can I still apply?